 Who is this for?

-The JSE subscribes to apply flexibility and commerciality in regard of its Green Bond Segment rules in the context of the South African economy, which aims to provide the green bond market with trust and assurance around the environmental credentials of the bonds, by developing a clear criterion for what qualifies as a green bond.
+The JSE applies flexibility and commerciality in its Green Bond Segment rules in the South African context.
+By developing clear criteria for what qualifies as a green bond, the JSE provides the market with trust and assurance around the environmental credentials of bonds.

-How to join the JSE Green Bond segment?
+How to join the JSE Green Bond Segment?

-Disclosure of proceeds
+- Disclosure of proceeds

-Provide an external review.
+- Provide an external review.

-An independent assessment on the use of proceeds, the selection process and management of proceeds is required.
-This can take the form of a second opinion, certification, verification or rating report by a qualified third party.
+- An independent assessment on the use of proceeds, the selection process and management of proceeds is required.
+This can take the form of a second opinion, certification, verification or rating report by a qualified third-party.

-Commit to regular post-issuance reporting.
+- Commit to regular post-issuance reporting.